-The Department will pay for the cost of approved materials before they are incorporated in the Work when asked by the Contractor, if the Engineer determines that it is not practical to deliver the material to the Project site.
+The LPA will pay for the cost of approved materials before they are incorporated in the Work when asked by the Contractor, if the Engineer determines that it is not practical to deliver the material to the Project site.
 This provision applies only to bulky materials that are durable in nature and represent a significant portion of the project cost, such as aggregates, steel, and precast concrete.
-The Department will pay for un-fabricated structural steel if the following requirements are met:
+The LPA will pay for un-fabricated structural steel if the following requirements are met:

-A. The Contractor has provided both the Engineer and the an itemized invoice from the steel mill for the steel for which reimbursement is requested
+A. The Contractor has provided both the Engineer and the Office of Materials Management an itemized invoice from the steel mill for the steel for which reimbursement is requested

 B. Project structural Steel design plans are complete with no forthcoming revisions.
-For design build projects, Contractor accepted show drawings per , will need to be provided.
+Provide DBT accepted shop drawings per 501.04.

-C Contractor accepted certified test data for all steel in question along with mill shipping notices have been received by the per .
+C Contractor accepted certified test data for all steel in question along with mill shipping notices have been received by the Office of Materials Management per 501.06.

-D. The steel is properly stored to allow inspection by the .
+D. The steel is properly stored to allow inspection by the Office of Materials Management.
 It shall also be properly set apart from other material and identified as belonging to ODOT.

-E. The Contractor will provide the Engineer a written statement that under , the Contractor is responsible for the steel that has been paid for until the actual steel is erected and accepted in the field.
+E. The Contractor will provide the Engineer a written statement that under 106, the Contractor is responsible for the steel that has been paid for until the actual steel is erected and accepted in the field.

-F. Payment shall only be authorized after all the aforementioned documentation has been received by the and the steel has been inspected by the to verify that all steel listed in the itemized invoice has been received by the fabricator and properly stored.
+F. Payment shall only be authorized after all the aforementioned documentation has been received by the Office of Materials Management and the steel has been inspected by the Office of Materials Management to verify that all steel listed in the itemized invoice has been received by the fabricator and properly stored.
 The amount to be paid shall be equivalent to the itemized invoice from the steel mill, but shall not exceed 50% of the bid price for the structural steel.

-The Department will not pay delivered materials on small warehouse items or for plant materials.
+The LPA will not pay delivered materials on small warehouse items or for plant materials.

 109.11 Partial Acceptance.
 Upon completion of a portion of the Work, the Contractor may request acceptance of a completed portion of the Work.